Appeals court upholds E. Jean Carroll's $83.3 million defamation judgment against President Trump

 Carroll said Trump slammed her against a dressing room wall, pulled down her tights and forced himself on her.

-At the initial trial, a jury found Trump liable for sexual assault, but concluded he hadn’t committed rape as defined under New York law.
+At the initial trial, a jury found Trump liable for sexual abuse, but concluded he hadn’t committed rape as defined under New York law.

-The 2023 jury awarded Carroll $5 million to compensate her for both the alleged attack and statements Trump made denying that it had happened.
+The 2023 jury awarded Carroll $5 million to compensate her for both the alleged attack and statements Trump made denying after his first presidency ended that it had happened.

-After that first verdict, the court held a second trial with a new jury for the purpose of deciding damages for additional statements Trump made attacking Carroll’s character and truthfulness.
+After that first verdict, the court conducted a second trial with a new jury for the sole purpose of deciding damages for statements Trump made attacking Carroll’s character and truthfulness while he was president in 2019.

 Trump skipped the first trial but attended the second, which took place as he was running for president in 2024.
 Speaking to reporters throughout the second trial, Trump portrayed the lawsuit as part of a broader effort to smear him and prevent him from regaining the White House.